Feel like you’re losing your identity now that you’re a mom? Get tips on rediscovering yourself after motherhood and feel fulfilled again.

 The solution?
 Find ways to be without your kids—from mere minutes to a full weekend away.
 A few ideas include:

 - Waking up earlier than the kids to get everything ready or do something you want without anyone needing something from you

 - Rekindling an old hobby you can do regularly

 - Taking a day off from work without taking the kids out of daycare or school

-- Scheduling date night with your partner or brunch with a friend
+- Scheduling a date night with your partner or brunch with a friend

 - Going on a girls (or even solo) weekend away